mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
-    This method removes the need to restart and recreate the `PowerSystem` within the `ac` model from the beginning when implementing changes to the existing power system.
+    This method removes the need to restart and recreate the `PowerSystem` within the `ac` field from the beginning when implementing changes to the existing power system.

 ---

 ## [Power Flow Update](@id ACPowerFlowUpdateManual)
-An advanced methodology involves users establishing the `ACPowerFlow` composite type using using [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel) just once.
-After this initial setup, users can seamlessly integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the `ACPowerFlow` type.
+An advanced methodology involves users establishing the `ACPowerFlow` type using using [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel) just once.
+After this initial setup, users can integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the `ACPowerFlow` type.

-This advancement extends beyond the previous scenario where recreating the `PowerSystem` and `ac` model was unnecessary, to now include the scenario where `ACPowerFlow` also does not need to be recreated.
+This advancement extends beyond the previous scenario where recreating the `PowerSystem` and AC model was unnecessary, to now include the scenario where `ACPowerFlow` also does not need to be recreated.
 Such efficiency proves particularly beneficial in cases where JuliaGrid can reuse established Jacobian matrices or even factorizations, especially when users choose the fast Newton-Raphson method.

-!!! note "Info"
-    This method removes the need to restart and recreate both the `PowerSystem` within the `ac` model and the `ACPowerFlow` from the beginning when implementing changes to the existing power system.

----

-##### Newton-Raphson: Reusing Jacobian Matrix
 By modifying the previous example, we observe that we now create the `ACPowerFlow` type only once using the [`newtonRaphson`](@ref newtonRaphson) function.
 This approach allows us to circumvent the need for reinitializing the Jacobian matrix, enabling us to proceed directly with iterations:
 ```@example ACPowerFlowSolution
 using JuliaGrid # hide